Kirn: Schinderhannes

 Like many places in the region, Kirn can claim to have had its dealings with the notorious outlaw Schinderhannes (or Johannes Bückler, to use his true name).
 He often found himself in Kirn and the surrounding area.
 In 1796, he and his accomplices went about stealing mutton several times around Kirn, which they sold to a butcher in town.
 For other misdeeds, he was punished with 25 strokes of the cane at the marketplace.
 On 10 December 1796 he was caught and locked up in the dungeon at Kirn town hall, only to escape that very night by way of the roof.
-On 22 December 1797 he amused himself at the Kirn Christkindchen-Markt (“Christ Child Market”) and shortly thereafter committed his first murder in Hundheim.
+On 22 December 1797 he amused himself at the Kirn Christkindchen-Markt (Christmas market) and shortly thereafter committed his first murder in Hundheim.